QubesOS/qubes-posts/2023-01-31-trenchboot-aem-for-qubes-os.md

 is the easier future integration of AMD platform support, as well as TPM 2.0 and UEFI mode support.

-# Modificationts to original Qubes OS AEM
+## Modifications to original Qubes OS AEM

 To replace the original implementation of Qubes OS AE there weren't any AEM scripts modifications necessary.
 What actually had to